Free shore access

 Cerro Tijeretas is located on San Cristóbal Island, one of the few inhabited islands of the Galápagos Archipelago.
 You can enter and snorkel the spot freely without a guide.

 First, get to the Interpretation Center located north of Puerto Barquerizo Moreno, either on foot (about a 20-minute walk from the port) or by taxi.
 Access to the center is free of charge, but you need to register at the admission desk.

-Behind the center, you will find a paved path which you will take approximately 300 meters.
+Behind the center, you will find a paved path that you have to follow for approximately 300 meters.
 At the fork, turn to the right on the track that heads up to the bay and the spectacular viewpoint of Cerro Tijeretas.
-The left track will take you down to the Punta Carola beach, a well-known spot for snorkeling.
+The left track will take you down to the Punta Carola beach, another well-known snorkeling spot.

 It is possible to snorkel the entire bay.
 However, we recommend focusing on the calmest and shallowest areas located on the south side (see map above).
-Darwin Bay seabed is rich in minerals and colonized in places by tiny hard corals, urchins, and sponges.
+Darwin Bay seabed is rocky, covered in places by tiny hard corals, urchins, and sponges.

 The western edge of the bay (on your left when facing the sea) is made up of rocks filled with tiny algae (↕1-3m/3-10ft) that are much liked by Galápagos green turtles.
-You will have great chances to observe some of them busy grazing among the rocks.
+You will have great chances to spot some of them busy grazing among the rocks.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.